davekeck/EBDateFormatter/README.md

     * Link against libEBDateFormatter.a ("Link Binary With Libraries" section)
     * Link against libicucore.dylib
 4. Add `#import <EBDateFormatter/EBDateFormatter.h>` to your source files.

+## Credits

+EBDateFormatter was created for [Lasso](http://las.so).

+## License

+EBDateFormatter is available under the MIT license; see the LICENSE file for more information.